Blackheath forest & River Wey

 - [AP START] The Albury Park Option starts here.

-- To continue the main walk, turn half left to cross a trail and go through a kissing gate ahead, to enter Albury Park unless you plan to do a loop of Albury Park before heading to the lunch pub, in which case you turn right to cross the footbridge and go up Chantry Lane, and follow the Albury Park Option below.
-But continuing on the main walk, keep ahead through the park on a wide grassy path with fences on both sides, your direction 205°.
+- To continue on the main walk, turn half left to cross a trail and go through a kissing gate ahead, to enter Albury Park unless you plan to do a loop of Albury Park , in which case you turn right to cross the footbridge and go up Chantry Lane, and follow the Albury Park Option below.
+But continuing on the main walk, keep ahead through the park on a wide grassy path with fences on both sides, gently uphill, your direction 205°.

 - In 600 metres exit the park through a wooden swing gate with South Lodge on your right.

 - [AP END] The Albury Park option rejoins here.
-Go across the car road (slightly to your left) to continue on an earth car road, your direction 170° .
+Go across the car road (slightly to your left) to continue on an earth car road, soon gently downhill, your direction 170° .

 - Go straight on for 220 metres, passing several houses on your right-hand side.
 You will reach a road where you turn right.
-In 20 metres you come to the William IV pub, Albury Heath, on your right, the suggested place for lunch.
+In 20 metres you come to the William IV pub, Albury Heath, on your right, one of your lunch stop options.
 Coming out of the pub after lunch, turn right along the road.

-- [CS] Chilworth Start Option rejoins.
-Continue along the road.
+- Continue along the road.
 In 275 metres go under the railway bridge, ignoring footpaths to the right and left, to continue on the car road.

 - In 370 metres you come to a car road T-junction and turn left,signposted to Farley Green, your direction due south.

-- In 45 metres turn right onto a broad track, signposted as a public footpath and also “Surrey Hacking Park and Ride”, your direction 215°.
+- In 45 metres turn right onto a broad track, signposted as a public footpath (The sign to “Surrey Hacking Park and Ride” was missing January 2018), your direction 215°.

 - In 40 metres you pass the horse-riding centre on your right.
 Continue on uphill and slightly to the right.
 In a further 50 metres keep straight on across a track (a horse gallops).

-- In a further 70 metres where the track bends left go right, following a footpath sign, along an enclosed path with a fence on your left and hedge on the right, your direction 265°.
+- In a further 70 metres where the track bends left go right, following a two-armed footpath sign, along an enclosed path with a fence on your left and hedge on the right, gently uphill, your direction 265°.

-- In 90 metres cross a stile to enter the wood, marked Blackheath on the OS map.
+- In 110 metres go through a metal swing gate to enter a pine wood, marked Blackheath on the OS map.
 In 20 metres take the right-hand fork and now keep ahead, ignoring all ways off.

 - In 210 metres go past a redundant stile.
 In 20 metres at a junction of paths, keep straight on (the footpath post is numbered 235), your direction 285°.